 Remember that your project supervisor has other commitments and will require adequate warning and time to have meetings with you or to read your written work.
 Agree in advance a programme with your project supervisor and establish whether and/or when they are going to be absent from Cambridge or very busy.
 It is your responsibility to organise your project supervisor adequately not the responsibility of your project supervisor to organise you!

-Having a project supervisor does not mean that you should not discuss your dissertation with anyone else.
-Quite the contrary, we want you to take the initiative in exploring as widely as you need to enhance your learning and project findings.
+Having a project supervisor does not mean that you should not discuss your dissertation with anyone else; quite the contrary, we want you to take the initiative in exploring as widely as you need.

 Researching and preparing your dissertation